-VIRUS TODAY: Virus growth outpaces vaccines globally
+VIRUS TODAY: Virus resurges and reshapes itself around world

 THREE THINGS TO KNOW TODAY

-— Despite growing vaccine access, January is looking grim around the globe as the virus resurges and reshapes itself from Britain to Japan to California.
+— January is beginning as a grim month around the globe as the coronavirus resurges and reshapes itself from Britain to Japan to California.
 It’s filling hospitals anew and shutting down livelihoods as governments impose new lockdowns to keep people apart.

 Mexico City hospitals hold more virus patients than they ever have.
 Germany reported one of its highest daily death tolls to date Tuesday.
 Even virus success story Thailand is fighting an unexpected wave of infections.
 Doctors are facing or bracing for rising numbers of COVID-19 patients after end-of-year holiday gatherings.
 And more and more countries are reporting cases of a new, more contagious variant of the virus that has already rampaged across Britain.